On the podcast this week, I talk about time management and productivity.

 This step is going to overwhelm you!

 I take you through the task of working out how many roles you are responsible for when it comes to running your household.

 There are A LOT of roles and you will be surprised how many relate to you.
 For example, healthcare coordinator, taxi driver, vacation planner, etc.

 On the worksheet, you are then asked to work out all of your ‘to-dos’ for each role.
 You may find this difficult, but give it your best shot!

-To put this into context – a couple years ago, I completed a time study for me and Greg.
-We discovered we were spending 36 hours a week on household and childcare related tasks.
+To put this into context – a couple of years ago, I completed a time study for me and Greg.
+We discovered we were spending 36 hours a week on household and childcare-related tasks.